FYJNEVERFOLLOWS/Paper-Reading-Notes/Inter-channel Conv-TasNet for multichannel speech enhancement 阅读笔记.md

-# Inter-channel Conv-TasNet for multichannel speech enhancement 阅读笔记.md
+# [时域多通道] Inter-channel Conv-TasNet for multichannel speech enhancement 阅读笔记

 # Abstract
 Studies on the efficient multichannel network structure fully exploiting spatial information and inter-channel relationships is still in its early stages.